-- 5.5.5.2 The number of registered students in COTR's English composition courses shall not exceed an average of 25 (twenty-five) students per section (as determined by the Registrar's data on the official final add/drop dates).
-Where an instructor teaches two or more sections of COTR's English composition courses per semester, the average shall not exceed 25 (twenty-five) students (as determined by the Registrar's data on the official final add/drop dates). - 5.5.5.3 Auxiliary University Studies/Career Technology Course/Program instructors shall be employed for: - a) Ninety (90) duty hours for a forty-five (45) contact hour (see 5.5.1.1) scheduled course, and pro-rata; or - b) Sixty-seven and a half (67.5) duty hours for a forty-five (45) clock hour scheduled laboratory/practicum/workshop/field activity, etc. and pro-rata; or - c) Forty-five (45) clock hours for scheduled seminar is equivalent to a forty-five (45) contact hour. - 5.6 Vocational Program/Course/Instructional Assignments - 5.6.1 For the purposes of Article 5.6, the assigned duty period is 37 weeks including statutory holidays. - 5.6.2 A Vocational Student Contact Hour shall be defined as: - a) One (1) clock hour in which instruction, requiring substantial preparation and evaluation, is presented to a scheduled class. - b) One (1) clock hour of supervised practicum, work experience, preceptorship, clinical, or field placement. - c) One (1) clock hour of supervised student shop or laboratory instruction, which may include practical, hands on learning that is demonstrated and supervised by instructors. - d) One (1) clock hour of self-paced or directed student instruction where students work on clearly designed learning units, or modules, at an individual pace with monitoring and assistance from instructors - e) One (1) clock hour of assigned instruction with individual students in an office setting. - f) One (1) clock hour of assigned instruction through distributed learning. - g) One (1) clock hour of assigned activity for which release time from contact has been provided.
+- The number of registered students in COTR's English composition courses shall not exceed an average of twenty-five (25) students per section (as determined by the Registrar's data on the official final add/drop dates).
+Where an instructor teaches two or more sections of COTR's English composition courses per semester, the average shall not exceed twenty-five (25) students (as determined by the Registrar's data on the official final add/drop dates). - 5.5.5.3 Auxiliary University Studies/Career Technology Course/Program instructors shall be employed for: - a) Ninety (90) duty hours for a forty-five (45) contact hour (see 5.5.1.1) scheduled course, and pro-rata; or - b) Sixty-seven and a half (67.5) duty hours for a forty-five (45) clock hour scheduled laboratory/practicum/workshop/field activity, etc. and pro-rata; or - c) Forty-five (45) clock hours for scheduled seminar is equivalent to a forty-five (45) contact hour. - 5.6 Vocational Program/Course/Instructional Assignments - 5.6.1 For the purposes of Article 5.6, the assigned duty period is 37 weeks including statutory holidays.

+5.6.2 Contact Hours for Vocational Programs